Discreet Psychological Expertise

 Clients are entitled to receive guidance that is independent of methodological schools or disciplinary boundaries.
 Evidence is understood not only as the results of current effectiveness studies, but above all as scientifically grounded foundational knowledge and practices proven in real‑world application.
 Restricting evidence to individual methods would render the greater part of academic knowledge, as well as insights gained through practical experience, inaccessible to clients.
 In this context, the evidence provided by academic foundational knowledge is generally regarded as carrying greater quality and weight than the effectiveness data of individual methods.

-Counseling strengthens the capacity for self‑help and must not create dependency.
-Information is conveyed in a way that enables clients to act independently.
-The goal is sustainable autonomy, not permanent attachment to the counseling process.
+Psychological work must strengthen the capacity for self‑direction and must never create dependency.
+Information is conveyed in a way that enables clients to act autonomously.
+The goal is sustainable autonomy, never ongoing attachment to any professional process.

 Respect for Inviolable Convictions

-Counseling acknowledges that clients may hold convictions or inner “sacred spaces” that are not negotiable—whether temporarily or permanently.
+Psychological work acknowledges that clients may hold convictions or inner “sacred spaces” that are not negotiable — whether temporarily or permanently.
 Rather than challenging them, these are respected as fixed points.
 Precisely through this respect, their gravitational pull can be constructively engaged.
 Thus, what is unchangeable does not become an obstacle but a catalyst for meaningful development.

 Clarity of Purpose

-If the counselor perceives that conversations are not, or are no longer, purposeful, this must be communicated openly to the client.
-If necessary, counseling is to be concluded in order to preserve transparency and protect the integrity of the process.
+If conversations no longer serve a meaningful purpose, this must be communicated transparently.
+When necessary, the process is to be concluded in order to preserve clarity and protect its integrity.

 Exclusively Human‑to‑Human

-All counseling in my practice is founded on direct human encounter.
-Every message—whether organizational or substantive—is read and answered solely by me, Karl-Heinz Meisters, in person.
+All work in my practice is founded on direct human encounter.
+Every message — whether organizational or substantive — is read and answered solely by me, Karl‑Heinz Meisters, in person.
 Neither staff members nor technical systems are involved in this part of the process.
-In this way, counseling remains grounded in personal responsibility, confidentiality, and the unique potential for genuine inspiration.
+In this way, the process remains grounded in personal responsibility, confidentiality, and the unique potential for genuine inspiration.

 Ongoing Professional Development